 Subsequently, on June 29, 2021, we announced that MediWound received a complete response letter (CRL) from the FDA regarding the BLA for NexoBrid.
 The FDA communicated to MediWound that it had completed its review of the BLA, as amended, and had determined that it cannot approve the BLA in its present form.
 The FDA had identified issues related to the Chemistry, Manufacturing and Controls (CMC) section of the BLA and had requested that MediWound provide additional CMC information.
 The FDA stated that it had not reviewed several amendments submitted by MediWound in response to the CMC information requests related to the BLA.
 The FDA also stated that inspections of manufacturing facilities in Israel and Taiwan are required before the BLA can be approved, but that it was unable to conduct the required inspections during the original review cycle due to COVID-19-related travel restrictions.
 In addition, the CRL referenced observations that were made during good clinical practice (GCP) inspections related to the DETECT study and requested that MediWound address questions regarding the impact of the observations on the study's efficacy findings.
 The FDA also requested that MediWound provide a safety update as part of its BLA resubmission.
-The Company announced further that it is committed to working with MediWound and the FDA on the next steps to address the issues identified in the CRL to seek the potential approval of NexoBrid.
+The Company continues to work with MediWound, BARDA and the FDA to address the issues identified in the CRL, to prepare and submit a BLA resubmission to the FDA and to seek the potential approval of NexoBrid.